Athletic Union of Greek Alexandria: Football

 The football department was struggling early in the local championship winning Alexandria many times the big league with the enemy "Juno Regkresion.
 At that time in Egypt were three local – regional championships: Cairo, Alexandria and Suez.
 The first bidding for the Egyptian league.

 With the introduction of the League to Egypt AEEA played two years of the National D Egypt and has numerous appearances in the League.
 The first time in 1948–1949 finishing in ninth place with 17 points, 5 wins, 7 draws, eight defeats and finishes 20–30.
 And 1949–1950, occupying the 10th place with 14 points, 4 wins, six draws, eight defeats and ending 16–29.

 After 1960, when the Greek community has shrunk, the football department at times participate in tournaments or local infrastructure of Alexandria.

-Basketball

-Sections basketball AEEA participated in local tournaments local Inspectorate SEGAS winning many of them.

-Volleyball

-Sections of AEEA volleyball participated in local tournaments local Inspectorate SEGAS winning many of them.

 Hockey

 The field hockey part was founded in 1937 and was among the first groups to cultivate the sport to Egypt.
 The first league matches due to lack of English was by military groups and the group of "French Union, which disintegrated in the course and athletes joined the AEEA.
 By the end of World War II participated in Egyptian league leading role in many athletic events.